Jinhongli/100-days-of-webpack/docs/notes/day5.md

 class SyncHook extends Hook {
   tapAsync() {
-    throw new Error('tapAsync is not supported on a SyncHook');
+    throw new Error("tapAsync is not supported on a SyncHook");
   }

   tapPromise() {
-    throw new Error('tapPromise is not supported on a SyncHook');
+    throw new Error("tapPromise is not supported on a SyncHook");
   }

   compile(options) {